lxc/incus/doc/authentication.md

 1. Place the certificates issued by the CA on the clients and the server, replacing the automatically generated ones.
 1. Restart the server.

-In that mode, any connection to a LXD daemon will be done using the pre-seeded CA certificate.
+In that mode, any connection to a Incus daemon will be done using the pre-seeded CA certificate.

 If the server certificate isn't signed by the CA, the connection will simply go through the normal authentication mechanism.